Building Your Body Confidence When You Have an Invisible Illness or Disability

 You’ve gone through life and handled every mess thrown your way, so keep your head held high and keep fighting.
 I know it can be exhausting, but take a moment and breathe.
 You’re so beautiful just as you are regardless of whatever invisible illness or disability you have.

 Don’t let the illnesses or disabilities hold you back.
 Don’t let them solely define you.
 They are apart of you and are beautiful, but you’re so much more than a single label.
 Empower yourself with what you thought held you back before, and embrace yourself for all that you are.

 I am a blind woman, and I have invisible mental illnesses.
-I am all of those things and more.
+Being all of those things and more makes me proud.
 I am beautiful just as I am, and so are you.

 I would love to hear from you all.
 Tell me what you love about yourself.
 Tell me about your invisible illnesses and disabilities, and how you’re learning to grow your body confidence.